Gerifield/service-scaling/scale3/README.md

 # Scale3

-This is the second increment which multiple (read/write) db connection.
+This is the third increment with message queue.

 Star the services: